About WatchGuard Wi-Fi Cloud

 Change a Cloud Managed AP to be Locally Managed by the Gateway Wireless Controller

-For information about how to change a cloud managed AP to a locally managed device, see How to change a cloud managed AP120 or AP320 device to a locally managed AP in the WatchGuard Knowledge Base.
+For information about how to change a cloud managed AP to a locally managed device, see How to change a Total Wi-Fi or Secure Wi-Fi cloud-managed AP to a Basic Wi-Fi local-managed AP in the WatchGuard Knowledge Base.